-This work focuses on the final category of work that addresses: if the forecast of parts obsolescence can be obtained and if a roadmap of value attributes for the product over time is available, how can optimum strategies be developed for the product over the product's overall life cycle?
-The only existing work on pro-active life cycle optimization associated with part obsolescence focuses on trading off last time buys versus delaying redesigns using Net Present Value metrics, [11].
-This model is relevant to cost-plus business models that provide incentive for the OEM to defer redesigns as long as possible (thereby letting the customer pay for both the obsolescence-driven upgrade and the performance improvements concurrently).
+The only existing work on pro-active life cycle planning associated with part obsolescence focuses on trading off last time buys versus delaying redesigns using Net Present Value metrics [21].
+This model is relevant to cost-plus business models that provide incentive for the OEM to defer redesigns as long as possible (thereby letting the customer pay for both the obsolescence-driven upgrade and the performance improvements concurrently.
+This type of model is common for military products.
 Alternatively, in a price-based (fixed price) business model the OEM is allowed to "pocket" all or some of the recurring cost savings that are recognized on a fixed cost subsystem, thus providing incentive for the OEM to redesign the system as soon as it makes economic sense.
 In this case a different model is needed that minimizes the life cycle cost of the system with respect to design refreshes.

 This paper presents a methodology that enables determination of the optimum product design refresh schedule based on forecasting the years to obsolescence for electronic parts.
 Unlike trading off only last time buys and redesigns, this methodology accommodates a broad range of obsolescence mitigation approaches, and addresses functional upgrade at redesigns.
-The remaining sections of this paper outline the refresh planning methodology and its implementation; provide background on how the part obsolescence forecasts are determined; and describe the results of an example study performed on the Honeywell AS900 engine controller.
+Section 2 outlines the refresh planning methodology and its implementation; Section 3 provides background on how the part obsolescence forecasts are determined; and Section 4 describes the results of an example study performed on the Honeywell AS900 engine controller.